MaterializeInc/materialize/doc/user/content/ingest-data/amazon-msk.md

 - **Use an SSH tunnel**: If your Kafka cluster is running in a private network, you can use an SSH tunnel to connect Materialize to the cluster.

-- Allow Materialize IPs: If your Kafka cluster is publicly accessible, you can configure your firewall to allow connections from a set of static Materialize IP addresses.
+- **Allow Materialize IPs**: If your Kafka cluster is publicly accessible, you can configure your firewall to allow connections from a set of static Materialize IP addresses.

 Select the option that works best for you.